-Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and credit spreads will affect the Fund's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, such as interest rates and credit spreads will affect the Fund's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposure within acceptable parameters, while optimising the return.